Subject Leader: Mrs S Davis

 Students’ Views and Attitudes

 Students enjoy music at all key stages, especially when learning how to play a variety of instruments.

 Enrichment and Intervention

-The regular “Battle of the Bands” has external judges from the Academy of Contemporary Music and students perform at the end of every year at Prize Giving.
+The regular “Battle of the Bands” has external judges from the Academy of Contemporary Music and students perform at the annual Prize Giving.

-To continue to strengthen ties between the performing arts subjects in enrichment activities.
+- to continue to strengthen ties between the performing arts subjects in enrichment activities